Alfresco/docs-alfresco/microsoft-azure/latest/install/index.md

 7. Check that the [Configuration]({% link microsoft-azure/latest/config/index.md %} is set up correctly for your environment.

-8. Start Alfresco Content Services.
+8. Start Content Services.

 ## Azure Connector deleted content store

-The deleted content store support in Alfresco Content Services moves the deleted content into a dedicated storage container.
+The deleted content store support in Content Services moves the deleted content into a dedicated storage container.
 This is defined by the `connector.az.deleted.containerName` property.
 System administrators can schedule a job to delete the binaries from this location.

 The deleted content store support is provided both from the repository and also by the Azure capabilities.

 When using Azure Connector 1.2, the deleted content store is disabled by default because this feature is already present in Microsoft's Azure Storage services.
-However, you can enable the Alfresco Content Services deleted content store, if required.
+However, you can enable the Content Services deleted content store, if required.

 Add a context file, such as `enable-deleted-content-store-context.xml` in the `extension` directory.